Understanding HFO-1234ze and HFA-152a: A Formulato...

 • Valve material compatibility testing to prevent extractables/leachables issues

 The lower vapour pressure requires attention to spray pattern characteristics and plume geometry.
-In our experience, formulation teams often need to modify the critical actuator dimensions to achieve dosing performance equivalent to that of HFA-134a products.
+In our experience, formulation teams often need to modify the critical actuator dimensions to achieve equivalent dosing performance to HFA-134a products.
 This isn’t necessarily disadvantageous—it provides an opportunity to optimize patient experience, but it does require appropriate expertise and timeline planning.

 Analytical testing is especially important when working with HFO-1234ze formulations because this propellant behaves differently from HFA-134a.
 Since it evaporates at a different rate and has a different density, standard testing methods, especially cascade impaction, used to measure aerosol particle size, often need adjustments to ensure accurate results.